Child experts agree that reading with your baby or young child is really important for their early development.

 Once a child is familiar with a story, encourage them to tell you the story as you’re looking at the pictures together.
 Depending on your child’s age, you could discuss the story with them afterwards and talk about the characters, their actions and emotions.

 Although the number of public libraries has reduced in recent years, there are still libraries in most sizeable towns (and sometimes several).
-Find My Library will help you locate libraries near you (and their opening times) or visit your local council website.
+Find out where you nearest library is located and more about other library services in Wales here.

 Libraries are free to use and most don’t charge under 16s for overdue books.